John Tempesta: Biography

-On February 14, 2006, he was hired by the Cult.
+In February 2006, Tempesta was hired by the Cult.

 In April 2011, he recorded drum samples and MIDI grooves for a Toontrack expansion to drum emulation software EZdrummer, called Metal Machine EZX.

 July 15, 2013, Tempesta finished his drum recordings for the project Temple of the Black Moon, a project with well-known artists from a variety of metal genres.
 Other members are: Dani Filth, Rob Caggiano and King Ov Hell.
 In the same year, he also drummed on Emphatic's album Another Life.